Donor-Advised Funds: Why This Might Be Your Valuable Charitable Tool

 Before choosing a sponsoring organization, you should inquire as to the various fees charged.

 Donor-Advised Fund Types: Community Foundations

 When deciding what DAF is right for you, you will want to also explore the idea of using a sponsoring organization called a “community foundation”.
 Community foundations operate very much like a Schwab, Fidelity or Vanguard Charitable fund, but their mission is to also improve the quality of life in a specific geographic region.
-Typically a community foundation will invest your donated assets and any appreciation is earmarked for a general fund.
+Typically a community foundation will invest your donated assets and part of the management fees charged are earmarked for a general fund.
 Community foundations also offer added benefits that larger broker managed DAFs do not, such as helping donors identify or clarify their charitable goals, providing donor engagement opportunities, and working with the larger family group to help achieve charitable objectives.
 The board of the community foundation, along with input from individual account owners, then uses those general fund assets to make grants to local community organizations.
 This is a wonderful option if you feel strongly about helping your local community prosper.
 The Community Foundation for a Greater Richmond is such an organization.
 It was founded in 1968 and has given over $1 billion to thousands of nonprofits in the area.
 In full disclosure, Keiter and many of its clients routinely work with the Community Foundation of greater Richmond and have appreciated their partnership over the years.